-Wild weather with 170km/h winds cuts power in Christchurch and Kaikōura
+Wild weather with 170km/h winds cuts power in Christchurch and Kaikōura, whips up waves on Wakatipu

+Local resident Lydia Clarke captured footage about 6pm of half a dozen surfers "absolutely frothing" as they rode the rare swell.

+She said it was the first time she had seen people surfing there.

-Parts of Kaikōura and Canterbury are without power this morning after being hit by extreme wind gusts of up to 170km/h overnight.
+Meanwhile parts of Kaikōura and Canterbury are without power this morning after being hit by extreme wind gusts of up to 170km/h overnight.

 Mainpower, which supplies power to 39,000 customers in Kaikōura and northern Canterbury, said at 10.26pm that it had "multiple unplanned outages affecting the network".